KHU-Dasom/Guruggi-Squad/smart_coaster/README.md

 - If you want see just code, go to final folder.
   - SojuCoaster is a android app code.
   - Soju_Coaster is a arduino app code.
+  - and added lambda code.
+    - if you want a GET implementation must handle API GATE Way's mapping

 ### 개발 목표